-4.2.4 Drying of Springs, Soaks and Dams
+4.2.4 Aquatic Habitats (Drying of Springs, Soaks and Dams)

 Subsidence may cause surface cracking and a consequent reduction in yield from soaks and springs.
-Whilst the loss of individual springs cannot be discounted, it is unlikely there will be significant changes to the way groundwater is released to receiving watercourses.
+While the loss of individual springs cannot be discounted, it is unlikely there will be significant changes to the way groundwater is released to receiving watercourses.

-Dams across the Application Area are unlikely to require draining ahead of mining.
-The farm dams have relatively low aquatic habitat value and the Application Area is bordered by Bowmans Creek, Glennies Creek and the Hunter River, which provide an alternate water source for native fauna.
-Impacts from the underground mining of LW/MW 5 to 9 are unlikely to significantly impact this habitat resource such that a local population of threatened species would be placed at risk.
+Dams across the site do not need draining ahead of mining.
+The farm dams have relatively low aquatic habitat value and the site is bordered by Bowmans Creek, Glennies Creek and the Hunter River, which provide an alternate water source for native fauna.
+Impacts from the underground mining within the site are unlikely to significantly impact this habitat resource such that a local population of threatened species would be placed at risk.